KHENPO TENKYONG RETURNS TO CAPE BRETON ISLAND!

 Annual Teachings

-We are delighted that Khenpo Karma Tenkyong has accepted our invitation to visit Samadhi Ling and to teach on Cape Breton Island this year.
-He will be visiting and teaching in late September 2024.
-Please email for more information.
+We are delighted that Khenpo Karma Tenkyong has accepted our invitation to visit Cape Breton again this year to teach meditation.
+He will be visiting and teaching Sept 5 to 11, 2025.
+Check our Facebook page to stay up to date!
+(Karma Samadhi Ling)

 Khenpo Karma Tenkyong (Khenpo10) loves our precious natural world and actively protects the environment.
 He has been a vegetarian for over 15 years and is strongly interested in the vegan lifestyle.
 In 2014 he was sent to the Karma Triyana Dharmachakra Monastery (KTD) by His Holiness Karmapa and serves as one of the resident teachers.
 Due to his love of nature and the environment he served under the 17th Karmapa as the co-coordinator of the Kagyu Himalayan monasteries which began following the Karmapa’s environmental guidelines.
 In 2016 the Karmapa appointed Khenpo10 to be his representative for our non-profit which holds the land of Karma Samadhi Ling, and whose main mission is to preserve our 130 acres of wilderness as well as the meditation practices of our traditional lineage.